eic/irt/README.md

 ---------------------------

-  See [ERich_geo.cpp](erich/src/ERich_geo.cpp) for a simple API example, in particular the calls which define gas volume and aerogel radiators, as well as the photosensors.
+  See [ERich_geo.cpp](erich/src/ERich_geo.cpp) for a simple API example, in particular the calls which define gas volume and aerogel radiators, as well as the photosensor geometry.

   The following will compile libathena.so plugin with eRICH detector only: